 Heat some oil in a wok or heavy pan.
 When the oil is really hot, add all the vegetables and stir-fry for 3-4 minutes or until just cooked.
 Add tofu and toss for a couple of minutes.
 Add the rice noodles and stir it to mix them all together.
 Add the prepared Pad Thai sauce and toss well.

-Serve with sprinkling of peanuts and shallots with lime wedges on the side.
+Serve with sprinkling of peanuts and spring onions with lime wedges on the side.